 FINDING DREAMS – Special Needs Unit (Seenigama)

-Finding Dreams, is our very own Special Needs Unit at the MCC Centre of Excellence in Seenigama.
+Finding Dreams, is our very own Special Needs Unit at the OYOB Centre of Excellence in Seenigama.
 This Centre aims to offer a special, well rounded education to our 12 beneficiaries, which will include vocational skills, sports, speech therapy and general knowledge, completely free of charge.
 The beneficiaries are from rural disadvantaged communities in the area.

 Sujatha Special Needs Home (Kalutara)